michael2012z/BitBible/markdown/KJV/files/Eccl.md

 4. Where the word of a king is, there is power: and who may say unto him, What doest thou?

-5. Whoso keepeth the commandment shall feel no evil thing: and a wise man’s heart discerneth both time and judgment.shall…: Heb. shall know
+5. Whoso keepeth the commandment shall feel no evil thing: and a wise man’s heart discerneth both time and judgment.

 6. Because to every purpose there is time and judgment, therefore the misery of man is great upon him.

-7. For he knoweth not that which shall be: for who can tell him when it shall be?when…: or, how it shall be?
+7. For he knoweth not that which shall be: for who can tell him when it shall be?

-8. There is no man that hath power over the spirit to retain the spirit; neither hath he power in the day of death: and there is no discharge in that war; neither shall wickedness deliver those that are given to it.discharge: or, casting off weapons
+8. There is no man that hath power over the spirit to retain the spirit; neither hath he power in the day of death: and there is no discharge in that war; neither shall wickedness deliver those that are given to it.

 9. All this have I seen, and applied my heart unto every work that is done under the sun: there is a time wherein one man ruleth over another to his own hurt.